PowChow/datacamp_catDecisionTree/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:7d067101e2
 ## Find Categorical Variables

-Sometimes it is not intuitive to see which variables are categorical by simply eyeballing a few rows or inferring from the column names.
+It is not always intuitive to find categorical by eyeballing rows or inferring from the column names.

-Pandas `describe()` can help identify categorical variables through quick summary statistics.
-You can also determine all the unique values by column with `unique()` function.
+Pandas `describe()` can help identify categorical variables with summary statistics.
+Unique values of each column can be printed through the `unique()` function.

-__Notice__: If you have a mixed type dataset with both continuous and categorical variables.
-The `describe()` function will default to showing summary statistics for continous variable.
-In cases of mixed type, the data set can be split up between variable types.
+__Notice__: If datasets are of mixed type, continuous and categorical variables, then the `describe()` function defaults to summary statistics for continous variables.
+In this case, split columns by variable types before showing summary statistics.

 *** =instructions